 Les Adams has Ace Cain identified in 14 westerns circa early to mid 1930s.
 Les also spotted him in the 1935 Ray Kirkwood gangster film THE SHADOW OF SILK LENNOX in which Cain plays police 'Inspector Bull' alongside Wally Wales.

-You may want to go to the In Search Of ... page on the Old Corral.
-The California Death Records database has a record for Horace T. Cain, born 8/23/1903 in Oklahoma, and he passed away on 5/18/1973.
+The California Death Index has a record for Horace T. Cain, born 8/23/1903 in Oklahoma, and he passed away on 5/18/1973.
 There is a corresponding record in the Social Security Death Index (SSDI).